California kids and Seniors are going without vision care, and the problem is getting worse

 The intersection of these legislative developments creates a profound tension.
 Progressive legislators are attempting to add routine Medicare vision coverage for seniors — a reform with overwhelming bipartisan public support — while the enacted reconciliation law simultaneously cuts nearly $1 trillion from the Medicaid system that, imperfectly and inadequately, delivers vision care to children.
 Georgetown’s Center for Children and Families notes that the law’s per-capita financing constraints are expected to push states toward eliminating optional benefits and cutting provider payments — the precise mechanisms that have already driven California’s optometric participation rate down to 10%.

-VII.
+VIII.
 What Would Actually Work: Evidence-Based Paths Forward

 Research consistently points toward several interventions that meaningfully close the gap between entitlement and delivery.
 Mobile school-based optometry programs — such as Vision to Learn’s model, validated by Johns Hopkins and UCLA — eliminate the most common barriers: transportation, scheduling, and parental follow-through.
 Children receive an exam, prescription, and glasses in a single school-day visit.